iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{align*}
 </p>

-to get the optimal *global* solution to the problem of fitting two data points with a single layer ReLU network.
+to get the optimal *global* solution to the problem of fitting two data points with a single-layer ReLU network.
 In order to reformulate the non-convex problem into this convex one, we had to introduce (at least) 2 neurons; otherwise, it would have been impossible to reach the *global* minimizer which is our object of study here, since we want to be as expressive as possible.

 __General Case.__